ivpn/ivpn.net/src/content/pages/knowledgebase/general/quantum-resistance-faq.md

 - desktop apps: [Kyber-1024](https://pq-crystals.org/kyber/) + [Classic-McEliece-348864](https://classic.mceliece.org/)
 - mobile apps: [Kyber-1024](https://pq-crystals.org/kyber/)

-For more details on the subject, feel free to read the following [article](/knowledgebase/general/quantum-resistant-vpn-connections/).
+For more details read about [quantum resistant vpn connections](/knowledgebase/general/quantum-resistant-vpn-connections/).

 ### How often is PresharedKey rotated?

 A new PresharedKey is generated together with the new WireGuard key pair.
-The frequency at which the keys are rotated can be adjusted to anything from every 1 to 30 days.
+The frequency at which the keys are rotated can be adjusted from 1 to 30 days.

 ### Which platforms is quantum resistance available on?